Anderson shines, Braves shut out Reds again to sweep series

 Cincinnati left 13 runners on base Wednesday, and its scoring frustrations continued.

 Anderson’s second walk of the second, to Freddy Galvis, loaded the bases with two outs.
 Tucker Barnhart’s groundout to second base ended the inning.
+It was the Reds’ best scoring chance.

-The Braves had been 0-7 in their last seven potential clinching games in the postseason, including 0-2 in their NL division series loss to St. Louis last year.
+“It’s a tough game to play when you’re trying not to give up any runs, when you know the offense is struggling,” Barnhart said.
+“When you feel like you can’t give up any runs, it’s a really damn tough game to play.”

 TRAINER’S ROOM